Remediating risks on the computers in your network

 Investigate and clean remaining risks

-If any risks remain, you should to investigate them further.
+If any risks remain, you should investigate them further.

 Symantec Technical Support also offers a Threat Expert tool that quickly provides detailed analysis of threats.
-You can also run a loadpoint analysis tool that can help you troubleshoot problems.
+You can also run a load point analysis tool that can help you troubleshoot problems.
+You run these tools directly on the client computer.

 Check the Computer Status log